 atomic studies and experiment must be regarded as coincidental " Why ?

-Because we only know that Phi’ is derived incorrectly.
+Because Phi’ is derived incorrectly.
 We did not seek to identify why for some systems/temperatures (LJ T=40K, CNT) the thermal conductivity predictions for Phi and Phi’ are so close.
-We feel that such an investigation could confuse readers and actually encourage people to continue using Phi’.
+We feel that such an investigation would confuse readers and actually encourage people to continue using Phi’, which we have shown to be incorrect.

-We feel that these additions address the reviewer’s initial comments.
-We disagree with the reviewer on the importance of our manuscript, and believe that a second reviewer and/or an additional review by the original reviewer, is necessary.
+Comment here about changes to the manuscript.

 Sincerely,

 Jason Larkin

+41 N. de Koker, Physical Review Letters 103, 125902 (2009).